Travelling Like a Local

-An Oyster Card is a plastic smartcard on which you can store fare money, Travelcards and Bus & Tram Passes.
+An Oyster Card is a plastic smartcard on which you can store fare money, Travelcards and Bus and Tram Passes.
 You can use an Oyster card to travel on bus, Tube, tram, DLR, London Overground, TfL Rail, Emirates Air Line, River Bus services and most National Rail services in London.

-Alternatively, you are able to use your contactless payment card (typically Visa, MasterCard or American Express cards that are used for everyday expenditure), however due to ever changing currency exchange charges, your fares will be converted from Pounds Sterling to your local currency and may prove to be more expensive in the long-run.
+Alternatively, you are able to use your contactless payment card (typically Visa, MasterCard or American Express cards that are used for everyday expenditure), however, due to ever-changing currency exchange charges, your fares will be converted from Pound Sterling to your local currency and may prove to be more expensive in the long-run.

-Where to get one
+Where to get an Oyster Card

 You can pick up an Oyster card from Visitor Centres (offering advice on tickets and a range of services), and hundreds of designated Ticket Stops in the form on newsagents and shops that are located all over London.
 Most main station hubs will have an Oyster machine from which you can purchase an Oyster card too.
-Find which one is nearest to you by clicking here.

 Get around London with ease!